clickcommerce/.github/profile/README.md

-# 🤖 Shoonya AI
+# 🤖  AI

 Building specialized foundation models for modern commerce - multilingual, localized, and domain-optimized.

 ## 🌟 Overview

-Shoonya AI develops vertical-specific foundation models and AI agents optimized for commerce use-cases.
+Clickcommerce AI develops vertical-specific foundation models and AI agents optimized for commerce use-cases.
 Our models are:

 - **Multilingual**: Built from ground up to support multiple languages and mixed language queries
 - **Localized**: Deep understanding of regional commerce patterns and preferences